 As Klinge wisely suggests, “I would ask: what do you love?
 What are your natural skills and talents?
 What is easy for you?
 Work with what you got!”

-Klinge shares Conscious Content’s personal passion and knowing that “if everyone was doing the work they were made to do then people would be much happier and everything would get done with gusto.
-Activism takes many forms: it can be someone meditating and praying by themselves, it can be someone doing web design work for a non-profit, starting and organization, speaking out or simply teaching by example.
+Klinge shares Conscious Content’s passion and knowing that “if everyone were doing the work they were made to do then people would be much happier.”
+Activism takes many forms: it can be someone meditating and praying by themselves, it can be someone doing web design work for a non-profit, starting an organization, speaking out or simply teaching by example.
 Perhaps it is about finding your truth and living it in whatever way your individual self has the desire, experience and love of.”

 5. Take baby steps.
 Don’t try to solve everything at once.

 A wise, South American friend once told me, “piedra por piedra la tortuga cruza el rio,” or stone by stone the turtle crosses the river.